Start9Labs/documentation/site/source/guides/index.rst

 ======
 Guides
 ======
-Guides for integrating your client devices with your Start9 server.
+Guides for integrating your client devices with your Start9 server, building your own server (DIY), upgrading hardware, password resets, and more.

 .. toctree::
   :maxdepth: 3